 Postgraduate Diploma Project

-The expected standard in a Postgraduate Diploma is less than that for a MSc degree.
+The expected standard in a Postgraduate Diploma is less than that for an MSc degree.
 If a candidate is recommended to transfer to the Postgraduate Diploma as a result of their examination results, the candidate will need to write a (Diploma) project rather than a dissertation.
 Students on the 2 year MSc course will submit a project at the end of their first year

 The Diploma project counts for 24 CATS (rather than 90 CATS for an MSc dissertation).
 It is usually an expository work describing a piece of mathematics (which may be related to material covered in lectures).
-Sometimes a project may involve numerical work or guided exploration of some particular problem.
-The project should normally be about 10-20 pages long, and should show that the candidate is capable of writing about mathematics in a coherent fashion.
+Sometimes a project may involve numerical work or a guided exploration of some particular problem.
+The project should normally be about 10-20 pages long and should show that the candidate is capable of writing about mathematics in a coherent fashion.
 The general framework of the project must be approved by the supervisor.
 The project is marked against these criteria and not against that for the MSc.